sgrsaga/eks-argo-gitops/README.md

+# AWS EKS Complete Infrastructure project

+This project will show case you some of the technologies you can use to completly configure AWS EKS cluster to host your Dockerized Kubernetes applications.

+## Features

+- Kubenetes platform is in AWS EKS
+- Terraform is used to configure all aws resources
+- Helm provider for the Terraform is used to install utility applications for the platform
+- Kubernetes provider is used to create initial resources
+- GitHub Action is uses as CI/CD pipeline with Open ID Connect(OIDC)
+- Kustomize is used to configure multiple environments

 1. Apply the Terraform code to create the infrastructure This will create the EKS cluster. @ node Groups and Some AddOns such as CNI, CoreDN and kube-proxy